TCU vs. Arizona State Predictions & Picks - NCAA Tournament First Round

 TCU Performance Insights

-- The Horned Frogs are outscoring opponents by 7.3 points per game with a +240 scoring differential overall.
-They put up 75.2 points per game (96th in college basketball) and allow 67.9 per outing (114th in college basketball).

-- TCU prevails in the rebound battle by an average of 1.4 boards.
-It is collecting 33.2 rebounds per game (91st in college basketball) compared to its opponents' 31.8 per outing.

-- TCU makes 5.5 three-pointers per game (339th in college basketball), while its opponents have made 6.2 on average.
+- TCU hits 5.5 three-pointers per game (339th in college basketball), while its opponents have made 6.2 on average.

-- The Horned Frogs rank 183rd in college basketball with 93.8 points scored per 100 possessions, and 27th in college basketball defensively with 84.7 points conceded per 100 possessions.
+- The Horned Frogs' 93.8 points per 100 possessions on offense rank 183rd in college basketball, and the 84.7 points they allow per 100 possessions rank 27th in college basketball.

-- TCU has committed 11.7 turnovers per game (158th in college basketball play), 3.1 fewer than the 14.8 it forces on average (30th in college basketball).
+- TCU has won the turnover battle by 3.1 turnovers per game, committing 11.7 (158th in college basketball action) while forcing 14.8 (30th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.